0chain/ethereum/README.md

 - **Step 2**: After  generating your file metadata, press `commit` to add your metadata to ethereum. .
 - **Step 3**: You can get your ethereum transaction details on the table below.

-## Questions
+## Issues
-For any questions regarding this repository open an issue [here](https://github.com/0chain/ethereum/issues).
+For any questions or errors regarding this repository open an issue [here](https://github.com/0chain/ethereum/issues).

 ## Tests
 Smart contract tested with [MythX](https://mythx.io/).